EPSRC Centre for Doctoral Training in Neurotechnology for Life and Health

-The CDT spans the Faculties of Engineering, Natural Sciences and Medicine at Imperial, with investigators from the Departments of Bioengineering, Mechanical Engineering, Electrical and Electronic Engineering, Computing, Chemistry, Physics, Life Sciences, and the Division of Brain Sciences.
-Directed by Dr Simon Schultz, Prof Bill Wisden and Prof Paul Matthews, it intends to admit approximately 14 students per year.
+The CDT spans the Faculties of Engineering, Natural Sciences and Medicine at Imperial College, with investigators from thirteen departments including Bioengineering, Brain Sciences, Chemistry, Computing and Electrical and Electronic Engineering.
+Directed by Dr Simon Schultz, Prof Bill Wisden and Prof Paul Matthews, it intends to admit up to 14 students per year.
 All research projects involve a team of supervisors, each of whom bring complementary expertise to the project.
 In addition to researchers from across Imperial College, the CDT involves twenty industry and charity partners, as well as satellite research groups at the Crick Institute, UCL and the University of Oxford.

 Applicants should be seeking to undertake a multidisciplinary 4-year research training programme at the interface between neuroscience and engineering.
 Candidates should have, or expect to obtain, a first or upper second class degree, or non-UK equivalent, in an engineering or physical sciences discipline.
 Students with a biological or medical sciences background will be considered in exceptional circumstances, provided they can demonstrate substantial quantitative skills.